For the first time in human history, rulers can use statistics to gaslight their own populations.

 The conclusion for the politician is clear: If you leave it up to the people, they can

-1) unfairly decide that the economy is bad, and even if they don’t,
+1) unfairly decide that the economy is bad, and even if it is good, and

 A politician must not let the peasants decide it for themselves whether the economy is good or not.